cainam/home-cluster-deployment/README.md

 - with podman 5.8: change k8s-1-int from boltDB to sqlite: podman system migrate --database-backend sqlite
 - check to use different /etc/portage between builder deploys and image-root deploys
 - fritzdump: run in container
+- build etcd image and use it for k8s but also to replace system etcd